vchs/heroapp_TeenyURL/doc/interfaces.md

 * `keyGenFn`

-    This is a function defined as `function (dataObject, callback)` to create the key in tiny URL for the new mapping.
+    This is a function defined as `function (dataObject, callback)` to create the key in shortened URL for the new mapping.
     Here `dataObject` is passed in from `create`, and `callback` is the form as `function (err, key)`, where `key` is the generated key and `err` is absent if succeeded, or `key` is `null` and `err` is the detailed `Error` object if anything wrong.